NorthernMagic/Ptera-Web-Guides/Maintenance Guides/Windows Maintenance Guide.md

 3d) If they match, they are likely up to date.
 If they don't replace the old mod .jar file with the new one.

 3e) Close File Explorer.
-The mod(s) are now updated.
+The mod(s) are now updated and ready to use.